 "There are numerous well documented mesotheliomas developing in persons exposed to asbestiform talc such as that contained in the NYTAL products.
-Detailed mineralogical analysis of both the NYTAL products and fibers recovered from patients' lung tissue have confirmed the unusual mix of asbestiform and non-asbestiform fibers of talc with many asbestiform 'transitional' fibers in which the crystalline structure in a single fiber can be shown to match anthophyllite asbestos in one region of the fiber and talc in another."
+Detailed mineralogical analysis of both the NYTAL products and fibers recovered from patients' lung tissue have confirmed the unusual asbestiform mix non-asbestiform fibers of talc with many asbestiform 'transitional' fibers in which the crystalline structure in a single fiber can be shown to match anthophyllite asbestos in one region of the fiber and talc in another."